djstein/2018-study-guide/questions/network.md

 ## What are the differences between Long-Polling, Websockets and Server-Sent Events?

-- Long-Polling
+- Long-Polling: client constantly asks the server for new information via request + response
-- Websockets
+- Websockets: port 443 is used to keep a connection open where MessageEvent objects are sent back and forth
-- Server-Sent Events
+- Server-Sent Events: JS simply listens for events streamed from the server (good for stock picker, twitter feed update)

 ## Explain the following request and response headers:

   * Diff. between Expires, Date, Age and If-Modified-...

-  * Do Not Track
+  * Do Not Track: disable tracking / cross site tracking

-  * Cache-Control
+  * Cache-Control: specifies how to cache specific items, can specificy if cache should be done at multi level caches, never, if has experiation,

-  * Transfer-Encoding
+  * Transfer-Encoding: how the data being sent to user should be sent. typically use gzip

-  * ETag
+  * ETag: used for retrieving specific version of resource

-  * X-Frame-Options
+  * X-Frame-Options: indicate if data should be rendered in frame, iframe, or object. use this to avoid clickjacking.

 ## What are HTTP methods?
 List all HTTP methods that you know, and explain them.